 So far its gaming abilities have been severely curtained by the integrated Intel HD graphics.
 While it could play most titles pre-dating 2007 it had no hope of playing anything remotely new, including the Witcher series, which I’ve owned for a while (thanks to gog.com discounts) but never played.
 In fact, it barely managed Starcraft 2 at anything approaching a decent resolution.

-The 'new' graphics card, an AMD Radeon HD 7850 OC, cost me the modest sum of $60 dollars from a guy living less than 10km from my home in Ringwood.
-It's an older card, but as I've discovered it's still capable of playing many titles at 1080p at frame rates more than acceptable to me.
-Installation was straight forward (though I did have to juggle a few cables to make room) and downloading and installing the drivers from AMD was easy.
+The ‘new’ graphics card, an AMD Radeon HD 7850 OC, cost me the modest sum of $60 dollars from a guy living less than 10km from my home in Ringwood.
+It’s an older card, but as I’ve discovered it’s still capable of playing many titles at 1080p at frame rates more than acceptable to me.
+Installation was straight forward (though I did have to re-wire a few sata cables to make room) and downloading and installing the drivers from AMD was easy.
 Even though the manufacturer (Gigabyte) stopped supporting the card in 2012, AMD (the chipset manufacturer) still makes a driver available for Windows 10.

 Under my initial tests, I can now play Starcraft 2 at 1080p on Ultra settings without missing a beat.
 It also handles the Witcher 2 at 900p on High settings.
 Under the integrated graphics, the Witcher 2 was rendered like a slideshow - even at 800x600 pixels.
 A quick browse of YouTube suggests the card will even play the Witcher 3 (though with more modest settings) along with a bunch of titles, I had planned on buying for the PS4.